 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (the "Tax Cuts and Jobs Act") was signed into law making significant changes to the Internal Revenue Code.
 Changes include, but are not limited to, a corporate tax rate decrease from 35 percent to 21 percent effective for tax years beginning after December 31, 2017, the transition of U.S international taxation from a worldwide tax system to a territorial system, and a one-time transition tax on the mandatory deemed repatriation of cumulative foreign earnings as of December 31, 2017.
-The Company has calculated its best estimate of the impact of the Tax Cuts and Jobs Act in its year end income tax provision in accordance with management's understanding of the Tax Cuts and Jobs Act and guidance available as of the date of this filing and as a result has recorded \$66.7 million as additional income tax expense in the fourth quarter of 2017, the period in which the legislation was enacted.
-The amount related to the remeasurement of deferred tax assets and liabilities, based on the rates at which they are expected to reverse in the future, was a benefit of \$10.2 million.
-Included in this benefit are provisional amounts related to certain deferred tax assets and liabilities where the necessary information is not available, prepared or analyzed.
-Examples of this include fixed assets and compensation.
-The provisional expense related to the one-time transition tax on the mandatory deemed repatriation of foreign earnings was \$73.0 million based on cumulative foreign earnings of \$943.7 million.
-Additional expense of \$4.0 million was recorded related to no longer asserting that a significant portion of the Company's earnings are considered indefinitely reinvested overseas.
+The Company recognized the income tax effects of the Tax Cuts and Jobs Act in the financial statements included in its 2017 Annual Report on Form 10-K in accordance with Staff Accounting Bulletin No. 118, which provides SEC staff guidance for the application of ASC Topic 740, Income Taxes, in the reporting period in which the 2017 Tax Cuts and Jobs Act was signed into law.
+During the period ended December 31, 2018, the company finalized its accounting for the income tax effects of the Tax Cuts and Jobs Act in accordance with management's understanding of the Tax Cuts and Jobs Act and guidance available as of the date of this filing.
+The Company recognized an additional measurement period adjustment increase to income tax expense of \$0.7 million, an increase to income tax payable of \$0.8 million and a decrease to deferred tax liability of \$0.1 million, in the fourth quarter of 2018, the period in which the SAB 118 measurement period ceased.